ran-isenberg/aws-text-to-speech/README.md

 - CI/CD pipelines based on Github actions that deploys to AWS with python linters, static code analysis, complexity checks and style formatters.
 - Unit, integration and E2E test folders ready for implementation.

-This is not a production ready code but more of am advanced POC.
+This is not a production ready code but more of an advanced POC.

 I use it to convert my blog's text to audio for accessibility reasons.

+It uploads any text file in the /text folder to S3, turns them into .mp3 files and sends them back to an email address.

+The email address is hardcoded in the service/logic/email.py file and can be changed.

+This is a sample code as part of a blog post I'm working on.

 ### Architecture